unartig/sepsis_osc/typst/main_thesis.typ

 #figure(
   kuramoto_fig,
-  caption: [The two stable regimes for the basic Kuramoto model.
-From an incoherent system state with desynchronized oscillators (heterogeneous phases and frequencies), to a synchronized system state with phase- and frequency-locked oscillators with increasing coupling strength $Kappa$)], ) <fig:sync>
+  caption: [Schematic transition between the two stable regimes for the basic Kuramoto model.
+From an incoherent system state with desynchronized oscillators (heterogeneous phases and frequencies), to a synchronized system state with phase- and frequency-locked oscillators with increasing coupling strength $Kappa$).], ) <fig:sync>

 === Extensions to the Kuramoto Model <sec:extent>
 To more accurately describe real world systems, various extensions of the basic Kuramoto model have been proposed and studied numerically and analytically.
-Several extensions are directly relevant to the #acr("DNM") and their definitions and effects on synchroization will be shortly introduced:
+Several extensions are directly relevant to the #acr("DNM") and their definitions and effects on synchronization will be shortly introduced:

 *Phase Lag $alpha$* introduced in @Placeholder (Kuramoto Sakaguchi 86) #todo[cite], brings a frustration into the synchronization process:
 $